 Our original witch hat was made from pre-cuts.
 We used Haunted Mansion by Sanae for Moda Fabrics, which is an older collection that is no longer readily available.
 In the supply list below, we indicate both the pre-cuts used as well as the fabric required should you not wish to use pre-cuts.

-Several of the top fabric manufacturers come out with new Halloween collections each season.
-From this year’s options, we picked the trios below.
-There are many more from which to choose.
-Click on a swatch group for more details.
+Several of the top fabric manufacturers come out with new Halloween collections each season so there’s alway a new spooky selection from which to choose.

 Sewing Tools You Need